 We recommend that you hike in boots instead of shoes as the former provide a lot more support.
 The last thing you want is a twisted ankle!

-However, you would need a lightweight and comfortable pair of shoes to wear in and around the tea houses after every day’s trekking.
+However, it is worthwhile bringing a lightweight and comfortable pair of shoes so that you can use them in and around the tea houses after a days trekking.

 If you do have a porter, you will still need something small to carry water, rain gear, your camera, snacks and other personal items or things that you will want to have access to on the trek.

-The Osprey Talon 20-22 (unisex) is the perfect size for carrying things such as water, sun cream, camera, hats and snacks.
+The Osprey Talon 22 is the perfect size for carrying things such as water, sun cream, camera, hats and snacks.

 Along with your hiking boots, your sleeping bag is another critical piece of gear.
 Teahouses along the route usually provide basic sleeping facilities with blankets but they are generally not clean and certainly not warm enough!

 If you rent instead of purchasing a sleeping bag, a liner will give you a clean environment in which to rest.
-Any mummy shaped liner, such as this one, will suffice.
+Any mummy shaped liner, such as these, will suffice.

 A headlamp for getting around the teahouses at night should be brought along as many of the teahouses are poorly lit.

-A Petzl Tikka headlamp with some spare batteries should prove to be useful.
+A Petzl Tikkina headlamp with some spare batteries should prove to be useful.

 Please make sure you purify all water you drink (more on this below!).

-Usually a good idea if you are using porters or carrying around some more valuable stuff – see these cheap locks.
+Usually a good idea if you are using porters or carrying around some more valuable stuff – see these TSA Locks

 If you plan on bringing anything electronic like your phone, camera or Kindle, a USB charger is highly recommended!
 In the 21st century there is nothing worse than running out of battery and having no means to recharge.